Ahmed-Abdo-Amin/Ahmed-Abdo-Amin/README.md

 - [A Fake Task Filtering Security Layer using CGAN (Conditional GAN)](https://github.com/Ahmed-Abdo-Amin/A-Fake-Task-Filtering-Security-Layer-using-CGAN-Conditional-GAN) | Data generation using GANs, and use the discriminator as a classifier to detect suspicious and fake data.
 - [Detecting malicious Website Using its URL](https://github.com/Ahmed-Abdo-Amin/DetectingmaliciousWebsiteUsingitsURL1)
 - [Predicting data exfiltration via DNS](https://github.com/Ahmed-Abdo-Amin/PredictingdataexfiltrationviaDNS)
+- [Prediction using Supervised ML](https://github.com/Ahmed-Abdo-Amin/-Internship_Spark_Foundation/blob/main/DataScience%26BusinessAnalyticsTasks/Task1-Prediction-using-SupervisedML) | Predict the percentage of an student based on the no. of study hours.
+- [Prediction using Unsupervised ML](https://www.linkedin.com/posts/ahmed-abdo-amin-abdo-b17193213_task2-gripmarch23-thesparksfoundation-activity-7040025445966176256-l8VT?utm_source=share&utm_medium=member_desktop) | From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.

 <h3> Natural Language Processing (NLP):</h3>